canturktezer/country-list/README.md

 2. Navigate to the project folder: cd country-list-app

+3. Install the required dependencies: npm install

-3. Start the development server: npm start
+4. Start the development server: npm start

 The Country List App will now be running locally at http://localhost:3000.